Message from the Executive Officer

 Increase corporate value by strengthening governance

 Robust corporate governance is essential to improving corporate value.
 To create a high-quality governance system, raise management transparency, and conduct corporate governance with fairness and integrity, we have selected Audit & Supervisory Board Members and established the Audit & Supervisory Board to conduct effective audits on the status of the execution of duties by Board Directors.
-Since June 2024, we structured our Board such that our six Independent External Board Members came to comprise a majority (54.5%) of the total eleven members of the Board of Directors, improving managerial independence and transparency.
-We have also formulated the SoftBank Code of Conduct, which is to be upheld through Board Members and individual employees so that they maintain strong ethics and a deep sense of responsibility in the execution of daily operations.
+Also, we structured our Board such that our six Independent External Board Members came to comprise a majority (54.5%) of the total eleven members of the Board of Directors, improving managerial independence and transparency.
+We have formulated the SoftBank Code of Conduct, which is to be upheld through Board Members and individual employees so that they maintain strong ethics and a deep sense of responsibility in the execution of daily operations.
 Along with this, we aim to spread awareness of compliance, implementing diverse initiatives such as various training programs and our Compliance Awareness Month.
-Through this, we endeavor to guarantee transparency in all our corporate activities and create governance to earn the trust of all stakeholders.
+Through this, we endeavor to guarantee transparency in every aspect of our corporate activities and create governance trusted by all stakeholders.

 Continuing to bring out answers to social issues,